MartinPellizzer/terrawhisper-compiler/articles/azadirachta-indica/botany/morphology.md

 One notable feature of these seeds is their hardness; they are woody in texture.
 The seed coat is uniformly brown, exhibiting a smooth and glossy surface.
 This coat is thin and impermeable, making it resistant to moisture penetration.

 The hilum, which is the attachment point of the seed to the fruit, is small and often inconspicuous.
 Within the seed, a large, well-developed embryo is present, characterized by two fleshy cotyledons.
 Additionally, the seed contains a single, rudimentary radicle.

+The following table shows in detail the morphological characteristics of Azadirachta indica seeds.

 | Characteristic | Description |
 | --- | --- |